-The training and risk management efforts have contributed to a significant reduction in preventable accidents therefore abating the increase in insurance premiums.
 The CTSA insurance carrier offers continuing support for ideas to keep the training program on a forward track.
 Working together has resulted in a more comprehensive plan to reduce accidents with a safety-first attitude for all drivers and staff.